-- Heart attack – When a clot obstructs blood flow to the heart, it requires immediate medical intervention to prevent the heart muscle from being damaged or destroyed.
+- Heart attack – When a clot obstructs blood flow to the heart, it requires immediate medical intervention to prevent the heart muscle from being irreparably damaged.

 - Aneurysm – This occurs when there is a bulge in a weakened area of an artery wall.
 A burst aneurysm can cause life-threatening internal bleeding.